A Self-Drive Itinerary of the East Coast of Niue

 Lakepa to Mutalau

-The final stretch of your east coast adventure brings you to Mutalau, which offers several sights and attractions.
+The final stretch of your east coast adventure brings you to Mutalau, which offers several sights and attractions, as listed in the 6 Best Things to Do in Mutalau.

 For a bit of history, check out Taue i Fupiu (Fupiu Fort) to see the remains of a traditional fort – find out more details in the 10 Fascinating Historical Sites in Niue.

-If you need more reasons to enjoy Mutulau, A5 Plantation Tours offers an interesting experience touring a tropical plantation and learning about the Niuean culture.
+If you need more reasons to enjoy Mutalau, A5 Plantation Tours offers an interesting experience touring a tropical plantation and holding a giant coconut crab (uga).
 Find out more about the experience in The Best Guided Tours in Niue.

-More About Planning a Self-Guided Tour of Niue’s East Coast
+More About Planning a Self-Guided Itinerary of Niue’s East Coast

 Author